ixy-languages/ixy-ci/README.md

 openstack --os-cloud openstack domain show <domain_id>
 ```

-### `clouds.yaml` & OpenStack CLI
+### OpenStack CLI
-Currently you also need to keep a `clouds.yaml` around as we sometimes have to use the OpenStack CLI
+Currently ixy-ci requires that the OpenStack CLI is available due to missing APIs in the openstack
-tool due to missing APIs in the openstack crate.
+crate.

 ### GitHub bot account
 ixy-ci requires a GitHub account to post results and to interact with the GitHub API.
 Any account